veebch/btcticker/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```

-and install the Waveshare Python module following the instructions on their [Wiki](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).

 If you'd like the script to persist once you close the session, use [screen](https://linuxize.com/post/how-to-use-linux-screen/).